Rolphs/Cristify-STL/README.md

 This repository provides utilities for experimenting with STL mesh processing.
 The primary functionality lives inside the `app` package which exposes a simple command–line interface and an optional GUI built with DearPyGui.
+Additional developer notes can be found in `docs/README.md`.

 ## Project Layout